algo21-116010293/Assignment2/README.md

 ![Port Return](https://github.com/algo21-116010293/Assignment2/blob/main/Testing%20Result/Return.png)

 ## Discussion
 From Rank IC and Portforlio Return above, we can see that the performance of CF Return is not that good.
-However, in the report
+However, the statistics in the report [Shared Analyst Coverage:
+Unifying Momentum Spillover Effects](https://github.com/algo21-116010293/Assignment2/blob/main/Shared%20Analyst%20Coverage%20Unifying%20Momentum%20Spillover%20Effects.pdf) is quite good, we think the reasons may come from several respects.

+* **First, the data in this report is from A-Share market while the data in the report is from NYSE, NASDAQ, and NYSE MKT.
+Different markets will bring different effect. **

+* **Second, in the report, a stock is considered to be covered by an analyst if the analyst issues at least one FY1 or FY2 earnings forecast for the stock over the past 12 months.
+However, this repo has not consider the grade that analysts gave to the stock yet. **

+* **Third, the construction of factor can consider more aspects like the number of analysts that cover the same stock. **

 ## Reference
 The basic paper that this repo base on is [Shared Analyst Coverage:
-Unifying Momentum Spillover Effects](https://github.com/algo21-116010293/Assignment1/blob/main/Reference/20170531-申万宏源-申万宏源风险预算模型下的基金组合构建：配置风险，优选基金.pdf)
+Unifying Momentum Spillover Effects](https://github.com/algo21-116010293/Assignment2/blob/main/Shared%20Analyst%20Coverage%20Unifying%20Momentum%20Spillover%20Effects.pdf)

 ## Code
-The codes used to calculate the CF Return are in the `cf.py` [CF code](https://github.com/algo21-116010293/Assignment1/blob/main/riskBudget.py)
+The codes used to calculate the CF Return are in the `cf.py` [CF code](https://github.com/algo21-116010293/Assignment2/blob/main/Code/cf.py)
-The codes used to calculate the Indicator are `test.py`[test code](https://github.com/algo21-116010293/Assignment1/blob/main/riskBudget.py)
+The codes used to calculate the Indicator are `test.py`[test code](https://github.com/algo21-116010293/Assignment2/blob/main/Code/test.py)